mimi-030/elevenlabs-presales-playbook/README.md

 **English** | [繁體中文](README.zh-TW.md)

-# ElevenLabs Pre-Sales Field Guide
+# Voice AI Pre-Sales & PoC Field Guide (for ElevenLabs Integration)

 **How to run a discovery call for a voice AI project — and six runnable PoCs that answer the questions the call raises.**